Joshua-Dev0/Multilayer-Perceptron/README.md

 ## Implementation Notes

-The neural network's forward propagation and backpropagation are implemented manually using matrix operations.
+The neural network's forward propagation are implemented manually using matrix operations.

 CuPy is used to accelerate numerical computation on the GPU.